plainionist/GuardCop.Analyzers/README.md

 # GuardCop.Analyzers

-Code analyzers and code fixers to ensure Design-by-Contract based on naming conventions.
+Code analyzers and fixers to ensure Design-by-Contract based on naming conventions.